-Korea on its space program (closely related to missiles) to develop satellites, but that cooperation was not confirmed to be linked to the Taepo Dong MRBM program, said the Washington Times (February 23, 1999).
+The National Security Agency (NSA) reportedly suspected in late 1998 that the China Academy of Launch Vehicle Technology (CALT) was working with North Korea on its space program (closely related to missiles) to develop satellites, but that cooperation was not confirmed to be linked to the Taepo Dong MRBM program, said the Washington Times (February 23, 1999).
 An NSA report dated March 8, 1999, suggested that China sold specialty steel for use in North Korea's missile program, reported the Washington Times (April 15, 1999).
 In June 1999, U.S. intelligence reportedly found that PRC entities transferred accelerometers, gyroscopes, and precision grinding machinery to North Korea, according to the Washington Times (July 20, 1999).
 An October 20, 1999 classified report was said to say that China's Changda Corp. sought to buy Russian gyroscopes that are more of the same that China supplied to the North Korean missile program earlier that year, reported the Washington Times (November 19, 1999).
 In December 1999, the NSA discovered an alleged PRC deal to supply unspecified PRC-made missile-related items to North Korea through a Hong Kong company, said the Washington Times (January 1, 2000).

 The DCI first publicly confirmed PRC supplies to North Korea in July 1999.
-The DCI's January 2003 report said that, in the second half of 2001, North Korea continued to acquire missile-related raw materials and components, especially through North Korean firms in China.
+The DCI's April 2003 report said that, in the first half of 2002, North Korea continued to procure missile-related raw materials and components from foreign sources, but it dropped a previous reference about those foreign supplies as especially going through North Korean firms in China.
+There are direct implications for U.S. national security, especially with DCI George Tenet's confirmation that North Korea has a missile capable of striking the U.S. west coast, in testimony to the Senate Armed Services Committee on February 12, 2003.